xying21/ckb_sdk/docs/introduction/overview.md

 | <p>Polyjuice&nbsp;Mainnet</p>            | Todo                                                         |
 | <p>Local&nbsp;Polyjuice&nbsp;Network</p> | A local Polyjuice network can be deployed by one of the following deployment methods to fulfill different deployment requirements:<br/><ul><li><p>Deploy a Polyjuice network by using Godwoken-kicker.</p><p>Godwoken-kicker is a one line command to start a Godwoken chain with Polyjuice on **Devnet**.
 This deployment method helps developers deploy Ethereum contracts and migrate Ethereum DApps to CKB Devnet quickly in testing and development environments.</p><p>RPC URL: http://localhost:8024<br/>Chain ID: 1024777<br/></p></li><li><p>Deploy a Polyjuice network manually.</p><p>This deployment method is useful in situations such as deploying a Godwoken chain with Polyjuice on <b>Testnet</b> or <b>Mainnet</b>.</p></li></ul> |

-## Decentralization Roadmap

-- **Stage 1** (up to the mainnet release): The sequencer is the only validator.
-Godwoken supports to view rollups and find out whether there is any invalid commit in a rollup.

-- **Stage 2** (after the mainnet release): Godwoken will introduce permission-less validators.
-Then, everyone can run a validator to view rollups.
-If the sequencer commits an invalid state, a challenge will be processed, and the sequencer will lose staked assets on layer1.
-If the sequencer stops working, everyone can run a block producer to process the withdrawal from the rollup.

-  The target of stage 2 is to reach the same decentralization level as popular rollup projects such as Arbitrum.

-- **Stage 3**: Multiple sequencers will be investigated and explored.

 ## Deployment